PlanktoScope/forklift/README.md

 ### Deploy a published pallet

-To deploy a published pallet to your computer, you will need to clone a pallet and stage it to be applied, and then you will need to apply the staged pallet.
+To deploy a particular version of a published pallet to your computer, you will need to clone a pallet and stage it to be applied, and then you will need to apply the staged pallet.
+Pallets are identified by the path of their Git repository and a version query (which can be a Git branch name, a Git tag name, or an abbreviated or full Git commit hash).
+For example, the most recent commit on the `main` branch of the [`github.com/ethanjli/pallet-example-minimal`](https://github.com/ethanjli/pallet-example-minimal) can be identified as `github.com/ethanjli/pallet-example-minimal@main` - this is what we use in the example commands in this section.

 If you are running Docker in [rootless mode](https://docs.docker.com/engine/security/rootless/) or your user is in [the `docker` group](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user)):

 - If you want to apply the pallet immediately, you can run `forklift pallet switch --apply` with your specified pallet.
-For example, to deploy the latest unstable version (on the `main` branch) of the [`github.com/ethanjli/pallet-example-minimal`](https://github.com/ethanjli/pallet-example-minimal) pallet, you can run:
+For example:

   ```
   forklift pallet switch --apply github.com/ethanjli/pallet-example-minimal@main